Glyxambi (Empagliflozin And Linagliptin)

 Who Should Not Take Glyxambi

-Do not take Glyxambi if you are allergic to empagliflozin, linagliptin, or any of the other ingredients listed.
-Do not give to children under 18 years of age as safety and effectiveness have not been established.
+Do not take Glyxambi if you are allergic to empagliflozin, linagliptin, or any of its ingredients.

 Medical Conditions to Discuss